 Daniel Defense argues that Plaintiffs have "fail[ed] to plead an essential element of an unfair act or practice-that the harm was not 'reasonably avoidable' by the consumer himself' and that Plaintiffs "can never plead this element."
 Def.
-Br. at 20-21.
-These arguments rely upon Daniel Defense's contention that "consumer" is limited to the individual purchaser of the product (here, the shooter), but none of the authority relied upon by Daniel Defense supports this position, and, indeed, some of the cases it cites directly contradict it.
-The case law, along with the text of the statute and legislative history, affirms that "consumer" is a broad category that extends beyond the individual purchaser to third parties directly and foreseeably harmed by the purchaser's encouraged misuse of the seller's product.
+Br. at 19.
+These arguments rely upon Daniel

+Defense's contention that "consumer" is limited to the person who consumed "the product or service alleged to be unfairly marketed" (here, the shooter), but none of the authority relied upon by Daniel Defense supports this position, and, indeed, some of the cases it cites directly contradict it.
+Id. at 23.
+The case law, along with the text of the statute and legislative history, affirms that "consumer" is a broad category that extends beyond the individual purchaser to third parties directly and foreseeably harmed by the purchaser's encouraged misuse of the seller's product, even where the third party has no connection to the underlying transaction.